Conflicts of interest policy

 - Consultancies and other external appointments (paid and unpaid), together with details of any remuneration or other benefits arising from these.

-- Members of the Research Advisory Board (including Trustees and staff who serve on the Research Advisory Board as ex officio members) should also adhere to the spirit of this document and declare any other interests which they feel may be a source of conflict, or which might be perceived to conflict, with the interests of Sight Research UK.
-This includes interests held by the panel members’ spouse or children.
+- Members of the Research Advisory Board and Seed Award Panel (including Trustees and staff who serve on the Research Advisory Board as ex officio members) should also adhere to the spirit of this document and declare any other interests which they feel may be a source of conflict, or which might be perceived to conflict, with the interests of Sight Research UK.
+This includes interests held by the panel members’ spouses or children.

 - Details of applications, meeting papers and related correspondence, and the names of external referees are strictly confidential and should not be discussed with persons outside the review process.

 - Discussions of a proposal between members of the Research Advisory Board which occur outside of a funding panel meeting should be declared to the Chair of the Research Advisory Board.

-- If a Board member (including serving Trustees) is approached by an applicant for technical advice on an application, he or she may provide advice, but must report this to the Board Chair and secretariat.
-They may subsequently be asked by the Chair to absent themselves from a discussion of the application concerned.
+- If a Board or Panel member (including serving Trustees) is approached by an applicant for technical advice on an application, they may provide advice, but must report this to the Board or Panel Chair and the Sight Research UK staff member who acts as the Board secretary (currently, the Operations Manager of Sight Research UK).
+They may subsequently be asked to absent themselves from a discussion of the application concerned.

-- Where a panel member is an applicant or co-applicant on a grant application, he or she must declare an interest and withdraw from any consideration of that application.
+- Where a panel member is an applicant or co-applicant on a grant application, they must declare an interest and withdraw from any consideration of that application.
 That member will not receive documents pertaining to the application, learn the identity of its referees or receive its referees' reports.
-He or she must retire from the meeting when the application is assessed.
+They must retire from the meeting when the application is assessed.
 Details of discussion of that application will be deleted from any papers the member receives.
 This should also apply to Trustees who serve as panel members and are applicants in the grant round.